hargoniX/bachelor/thesis/thesis.typ

 `verix-fwd` is mainly powered by `verix-lib` which is the actual driver and the subject of our verification efforts. `verix-lib` in turn does not directly talk to the hardware but rather through an abstract interface called `pc-hal` which has two implementations:
-1. `pc-hal-l4` this is the one we actually used in production on the hardware.
+1. `pc-hal-l4`, this is the one we actually used in production on real-world hardware.
 It implements the abstract interface provided by `pc-hal` by calling into the responsible L4 APIs.
    It is discussed in @pc-hal
 2. `mix`, the "model ix".
 It provides a software model of the @NIC that implements the `pc-hal`